-Your foreign tax credit cannot be more than your total U.S. tax liability (line 44 on Form 1040) multiplied by a fraction.
+Your foreign tax credit cannot be more than your total U.S. tax liability (Form 1040, line 44) multiplied by a fraction.
 The numerator of the fraction is your taxable income from sources outside the United States.
 The denominator is your total taxable income from U.S. and foreign sources.